andrewtpoe/household-census/README.md

 # Household Census

-This project is a demonstration Rails app that includes a React based SPA.
-It's purpose is simple, allow users to fill out a multi-part form that describes there household, the people in the household, and the vehicles each person owns.
+This project is a demonstration Rails app that includes a single page application written in React using ES6.
+It's purpose is simple, allow users to fill out a multi-part form that describes their household, the people in the household, and the vehicles each person owns.

+## Tech Stack

+This project has the following dependencies:

+  * Ruby on Rails 4
+  * PostgreSQL 9.4
+  * Node/NPM 4.0+

+You must have these installed and configured to run this project in your local environment.

+Additional technological highlights used by this project include:

+  * Bootstrap
+  * React
+  * Redux
+  * ES6

 ## Running the Project